slbailey/Retrovue/docs/contracts/resources/ScheduleDayContract.md

 ## Safety Expectations

 - **Generate**: Creates a new BroadcastScheduleDay record by resolving the active SchedulePlan for the channel and date.
-Validates plan is active and template is valid.
+Validates plan is active.
 - **Override**: Explicitly replaces an existing schedule day with a new one.
 Requires confirmation unless `--yes` provided.
 Sets `is_manual_override=true`.
 - **Regenerate**: Recreates schedule day from its plan.
 Useful after plan updates.
 Requires `--force` if schedule day already exists.
 - **No side effects**: Operations affect only the specified schedule day and downstream PlaylogEvent generation.